ADD-SP/ngx_waf/rust/README.md

 union of both runs; the profile runtime of the toolchain has to be on the link line for the processes to write a profile at all.
 Both tasks need the `llvm-tools-preview` component (`rustup component add llvm-tools-preview`).

+`mise run test-valgrind` wraps the nginx of the Test::Nginx templates (`TEST_NGINX_USE_VALGRIND`) and of the end to end suite (`test/e2e/valgrind-nginx.sh`) in valgrind, and fails when valgrind reports anything.
+The records of the nginx core and of the PCRE2 JIT in libmodsecurity are suppressed by `test/test-nginx/valgrind.suppress`; naming templates checks only those and leaves the end to end half out.

 `test/e2e/run.sh` starts a real nginx and checks the black/white lists, the block page, the variables, the CC protection and the `waf off` / `waf bypass` /